 In translating the financial statements of a foreign operation, assets and liabilities of foreign operation are translated to RMB at the spot exchange rate at the balance sheet date.
 Shareholders' equity items, excluding retained earnings and the translation differences in other comprehensive income, are translated to RMB at the spot exchange rates at the transaction dates.
-Income and expenses of foreign operation are translated to RMB at the spot exchange rates or the rates that approximate the spot exchange rates at the translation differences are recognized in other comprehensive income with respect to a foreign operation are transferred to profit or loss in the period when the foreign operation is disposed.
+Income and expenses of foreign operation are translated to RMB at the spot exchange rates or the rates that approximate the spot exchange rates at the transaction dates.
+The resulting translation differences are recognized in other comprehensive income.
+The translation differences accumulated in other comprehensive income with respect to a foreign operation are transferred to profit or loss in the period when the foreign operation is disposed.